ThePhD/sol2/docs/source/api/types.rst

 =====
 *nil, lua_primitive type traits, and other fundamentals*

-The ``types.hpp`` header contains various fundamentals and utilities of Sol.
+The ``types.hpp`` header contains various fundamentals and utilities of sol.

 enumerations